 Frosting Tips – It is great to have a variety of frosting tips, not just the usual.
 Buying one can cost $3, so spring for a few extra and get the whole set or just grab an extra large star tip or round tip.

 - Chocolate Bacon Saltine Toffee

-Transfer cheesecake to a pastry bag fitted with the star attachment.
+- Transfer the cheesecake filling to a pastry bag fitted with a large star or round tip.
 Pipe into each strawberry.

 - Refrigerate for a minimum of 2 hours or until ready to serve.
 Right before serving, sprinkle with graham cracker crumbs.

 - If you've tried this recipe, come back and let us know how it was in the comments or ratings.